Ian-Kimori/File-Permissions-On-Server/README.md

 This finds all files on the system that have the permission “readable by others”.
 -perm -004 means:

-/ → scan entire filesystem
+/ → scan the entire filesystem recursively

--perm -004 → find files readable by “others”
+-perm -004 → find files where others have read permission (o+r)

 0 → “others”